Foster Care Sexual Abuse Lawyers

 - Patterned injuries, such as finger or belt marks

-- A child being frightened to go near the foster parent
+- A child is frightened to go near the foster caregiver

-- A minor being uncomfortable at physical touch
+- A minor being uncomfortable with physical touch

 - Unusually aggressive behavior

 - A child excessively scared of making a mistake